multimodalAI/multimodal-ai-hugo-group/content/authors/haolin-wang/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Team
-- Visitors
 ---

-Mohammod Suvon is an AI Research Engineer (AIRE) at the University of Sheffield, under the lead of [Prof. Haiping Lu](https://haipinglu.github.io).
+Haolin is an AI Research Engineer (AIRE) at the University of Sheffield, under the lead of [Prof. Haiping Lu](https://haipinglu.github.io).

-He received his Master's degree in Computer Science with Speech and Language Processing from the University of Sheffield in 2022.
-Prior to that, he received Bachelor’s degree in Computer Science and Engineering from North South University, Bangladesh, in 2020.
-See his [LinkedIn](https://www.linkedin.com/in/md-naimul/) for more information.
+Haolin received her Master's degree in Data Analytics from the University of Sheffield in 2022.
+Prior to that, she received her Bachelor's degree in Mathematics from the University of Oxford in 2021.
+See her [LinkedIn](https://www.linkedin.com/in/haolin-wang-26aa6b179/) for more information.